rushic24/firefox-sdwh/README.md

 ## What it could do
 This could be infinitely extended - injecting global jQuery, adding babel, react/jsx, css modules, image processing, local modules and so on.

-## What it shows

- - How to use npm or custom modules in a WebExtension.

-## How to build it

- - `npm install`
- - `npm run build`
- - browse the manifest.json to install the addon in `about:debugging`

-The WebExtension in the [addon](addon/) folder should now work.